StrangeBeeCorp/docs/docs/thehive/user-guides/key-performance-indicators/about-key-performance-indicators.md

 ## Time to detect (TTD)

-The time it takes for your security team to create a case or alert in TheHive after the event occurs.
+The time it takes to create a case or alert in TheHive after the event occurs.
 This metric helps assess the effectiveness of your monitoring tools and detection capabilities.

 [Check the formula](key-performance-indicators-formulas.md)